KelseyBenjamin/prework-tip-calculator/README.md

-# Pre-work - Tip Calculstor
+# Pre-work - Tip Calculator
 **Name of your app** is a tip calculator application for iOS.

 Submitted by: **Kelsey Benjamin**